PIVOTil/app-showcase/README.md

-This is our AI driven pension advisor!
+This is our AI driven pension advisor!/n
 We use an API to pull updated data regrading all the funds on a monthly basis.
 We than analyze the data based on the information we learned from pension advisors and economic experts.
 The user gets a questionary that check what are his preferences and estimate the users' risk level.